 When the National Gallery of Canada was established in 1880, its collection consisted of a single 19th-century landscape.
 Nearly 140 years later, the Gallery is home to more than 75,000 works of art, along with extensive library and archival holdings.

-Comprising works from antiquity to the present day, the Gallery has one of the finest collections of Canadian and Indigenous art in the world, as well as masterworks from numerous other artistic traditions.
+Comprising works from antiquity to the present day, the Gallery has one of the finest collections of Indigenous and Canadian art in the world, as well as masterworks from numerous other artistic traditions.

 In addition to showcasing works of art, the Gallery preserves, studies and shares works in every conceivable medium, including photography, sculpture, painting, installation and the decorative arts.
 It does this through conventional means such as exhibitions and publications, as well as through its website, social media channels and other forms of international outreach.